EricssonResearch/dnt/getting_started/scenario_tsn/README.md

-# Scenario 1: R2DTWO TSN operation, layer 2 bridge mode
+# Scenario 1: DNT TSN operation, layer 2 bridge mode

-In the following, we will use R2DTWO as a Layer2 TSN switch with IEEE 802.1CB function.
+In the following, we will use DNT as a Layer2 TSN switch with IEEE 802.1CB function.

-R2DTWO can protect the traffic by using redundant network paths simultaneously.
+DNT can protect the traffic by using redundant network paths simultaneously.
 Every packet is duplicated (or more generally replicated, since it can support more than two paths) to the network paths, called _replication_.
 The receiving node only accepts the first copy of the packet and drops the rest, that's called _elimination_.